Biden administration urges judge to block Texas abortion law

 The Texas law is just one that has set up the biggest test of abortion rights in the U.S. in decades, and it is part of a broader push by Republicans nationwide to impose new restrictions on abortion.

-On Monday, the U.S. Supreme Court begins a new term, which in December will include arguments in Mississippi’s bid to have the landmark Roe v.
-Wade decision guaranteeing a woman’s right to an abortion overturned.
+On Monday, the U.S. Supreme Court begins a new term, which in December will include arguments in Mississippi’s bid to overturn 1973’s landmark Roe v.
+Wade decision guaranteeing a woman’s right to an abortion.

+Mississippi has told the court it should overrule Roe and the 1992 decision in Planned Parenthood v.
+Casey that prevent states from banning abortion before viability, the point at which a fetus can survive outside the womb, around 24 weeks of pregnancy.

 Last month, the court did not rule on the constitutionality of the Texas law in allowing it to remain in place.
 But abortion providers took that 5-4 vote as an ominous sign about where the court might be heading on abortion after its conservative majority was fortified with three appointees of former President Donald Trump.